 Using the CRM, you can include personalized content in your emails, like first name and company name, to ensure your contacts feel like they are being personally addressed, all while tracking email activity in the CRM.
 This contributes to efficient scaling opportunities should your business outgrow the free tools and require more robust automation features, such as workflows.

-Optimizing your emails has never been easier.
 Using the tool's email reporting analytics, you’ll learn how to send more relevant and optimized emails to your audience.

 Send Pulse has over 130+ templates to choose from, or you can create your own using drag-and-drop functionality.
 Under the free plan, you'll have access to Send Pulse's highly regarded support team, including support via live chat.